Paignton Zoo case study

 Exploring New Possibilities

 Purple went live in Paignton Zoo in late 2016, followed shortly by Newquay Zoo and Living Coasts.
-The platform has collected almost 17,000 lines of active customer data and visitors at each site have been noticeably happier as they can easily get online and share pictures with the animals and ‘check-in’ on social media.
+The platform has collected over 25,000 lines of active customer data and visitors at each site have been noticeably happier as they can easily get online and share pictures with the animals and ‘check-in’ on social media.

 Paignton Zoo has proved to be the most popular site and the average user accesses the WiFi for almost an hour during their visit, with 40% of users aged 24 and under.
 Due to the fact that a significant proportion of these users fall into the 18 and under age category, it demonstrates the need for secure content filtering which has been made available from Purple and Acronyms.